Introduction

 WireGuard VPN

-The Raspberry Pi should use whatever kind of Internet connection you plug the ethernet into via DHCP (or you may configure Wi-Fi); therefore it won’t have a static IP address initially.
+The Raspberry Pi should use whatever kind of Internet connection you plug the ethernet into (or you may configure Wi-Fi); it will therfore have only a dynamic IP address initially.
 Once it’s online, it creates an outbound VPN connection to the sentry via WireGuard.
 Once connected to the VPN, the Pi is assigned a static private IP address that only the sentry can communicate with.

-The sentry forwards incoming connections from the Internet to the Raspberry Pi over the WireGuard VPN connection.
+The sentry will forward incoming connections from the Internet to the Raspberry Pi over the WireGuard VPN connection.
 Traefik is used on both the sentry and Raspberry Pi to create the full public route to each of your services.
 Traefik supports the following types of routes:

 Traefik can create a public route for virtually any service on your Raspberry Pi, whether it’s sitting at your desk or at an impromptu getaway location.